Scaling DAQIS at Nuvia a.s.

 Working on DAQIS was a major turning point in my career.
 Before this, I saw myself primarily as a “programmer,” but the challenges at Nuvia forced me to reconnect with my management education and look at the bigger picture.

-I eventually left because I felt the product’s potential was limited by these non-technical barriers, but the experience was invaluable for my growth.
+I eventually quit because I felt the product’s potential was limited by these non-technical barriers, but the experience was invaluable for my growth.
 It taught me to value readability over “academic perfection” and to always consider the business impact of my technical decisions.

 The DAQIS website is a small artifact from that time—built fast (2 days) and simple, but still functional years later.
 Czech mutation ONLY is a nice example of actual “bysnis strategy” O;-(